wynessgp/sqa-risk-recreation/docs/bva/domain/TerritoryGraph.md

 ## BVA Step 3
 Input:
+- Collection:
+  - empty graph
-- Collection: empty graph, graph with 1 vertex, graph with 2 vertices and 0 edges, graph with 2 vertices and 1 edge, graph with 42 vertices and 0 edges, complete graph with 42 vertices and 861 edges
+  - graph with 1 vertex
+  - graph with 2 vertices and 0 edges
+  - graph with 2 vertices and 1 edge
+  - graph with 42 vertices and 0 edges
+  - complete graph with 42 vertices and 861 edges
 - Cases: each possibility from the TerritoryType enum (42 in total, all other options are impossible)

 Output: true when edge can be added, false otherwise (already exists or case not yet a vertex)